 today we can work simpler.

-Check his blog pjrvs.com to get the sense of his simple but packed with interesting/useful information and honest way of writing.
+You can check his blog pjrvs.com to get the sense of his way of writing, simple but packed with interesting or useful information and very honest.

 Choosing a Focused Life in a Noisy World.

 After the success of his book Deep Work (about focused work), the scientist Cal Newport dives deeper into the subject of our online and on-mobile activities.
 Naming many of their, not so positive, consequences.

 This book can make you conscious about the dangers of the non-stop Internet use.
 And the reasons why we do this.
 And the difference between the early and today Facebook.

 The author gives us also guidance to a big digital decluttering.